Quadratic Chabauty: p-adic height pairings and integral points on hyperelliptic curves: Computing all possible values of on

+if the genus of $X$ is~2 and $\XX_q$ has semistable reduction purely from the reduction type.
 The possible special fibers of minimal regular models of curves of genus~2 have been classified by Namikawa-Ueno \cite{namikawa-ueno:classification}.
-In particular, it is known that if $\XX$ is semistable, then the reduction types of $\XX$ are either $[I_{n_1}-I_{n_2}-m]$ or $[I_{n_1-n_2-n_3}]$, where $m,n_1,n_2,n_3\ge0$ are integers.
+In particular, it is known that if $\XX$ is semistable, then, in the notation of~\cite{namikawa-ueno:classification}, the reduction types of $\XX$ are either $[I_{n_1}-I_{n_2}-m]$ or $[I_{n_1-n_2-n_3}]$, where $m,n_1,n_2,n_3\ge0$ are integers.

 In Table~\ref{tab:g2-semistable} we list the stable model corresponding to each reduction type and the relation to the discriminant $\Delta$ of a minimal Weierstrass model of $X$.

 Because of our assumptions on $f$, the reduction type $[I_{n_1-n_2-n_3}]$ cannot occur, since the reduction of $f$ modulo $q$ would have to be a square.